BLS Provider is the version of CPR for healthcare providers. It teaches how to perform CPR on Adult, Child and Infant victims.

 The AHA requires a ratio of 1 instructor for every 6 students.
 However, experienced AHA BLS instructors are allowed to teach up to 9 students.
 In order to receive the best experience, you should have the proper ratio in your classes.
 We keep our public enrollment classes at 6 students or less because we found our students like the more personal experience of a smaller group.

 Furthermore, the AHA requires every student have a book available before, during, and after the BLS class.
-Every student at Prime Medical Training is provided a BLS student manual.
+If you do not have one, you can purchase a book during your class registration.

 #3 A Friendly and Experienced Instructor